Build vs. Extend vs. Replace in Power Platform Architecture

 Build when user experience is important:

-Build for rapid delivery:
+Build for Speed:

 When to Expand Existing Systems Without Significant Customization?